- Environment & Conservation

 Food & Yard Waste - Apartment/Condo Owners

-By law, Seattle apartment and condominium properties of five or more units must provide a food waste collection cart for residents to use.
+By law, Seattle apartment and condominium properties of five or more units must provide a food waste collection bin for residents to use.

-- Curb/Alley weekly service - Carts must be set out at the curb or alley by 7:00 a.m. and retrieved after collection.
+- Curb/alley weekly service - Bins must be set out at the curb or alley by 7:00 a.m. and retrieved after collection.
 Most economical option.

-- On-site service - Collectors access and empty the carts wherever they are located.
+- On-site service - Collectors access and empty the bins wherever they are located.
+Weekly additional collection available for added cost.
 Most convenient option.
-Weekly additional collection available for added cost.

 - Contact private waste hauling companies to compare services and pricing.

 A Recycling Volunteer educates residents about recycle, food waste, and how to reduce garbage.
 In addition to helping your community and the environment, the property will get a one-time $100 utility bill credit and could receive free kitchen bins.

 - Learn about free resources and city requirements.

 - Educate your residents with Free Flyers, Posters, and Videos.
 Available in many languages.